 The Foreign Account Tax Compliance Act (FATCA) requires US persons to disclose foreign financial accounts and certain assets.
 Two parallel obligations:

-The UAE is a FATCA partner jurisdiction since 2015 (Model 1 IGA).
-UAE banks systematically report US person accounts to the FTA, which transmits the data to the IRS.
+The UAE is a FATCA partner jurisdiction under a Model 1B intergovernmental agreement signed on 17 June 2015 (implemented domestically by Cabinet Resolution No. 63 of 2022).
+UAE financial institutions systematically report US person accounts to their UAE regulator or the UAE Ministry of Finance, which transmits the data to the IRS.

 Penalty exposure

 Failure to file Form 8938 carries a US$10,000 penalty per failure, with additional penalties up to US$50,000 for continued failure.
-Wilful FBAR violations carry penalties of the greater of US$100,000 (inflation-adjusted) or 50% of the account balance per year.
+Wilful FBAR violations carry penalties of the greater of US$100,000 or 50% of the account balance per year.
 Streamlined or voluntary disclosure programs exist but require careful structuring.

 US-UAE absence of treaty